21 Best Artist Portfolio Websites (Examples) 2026

 We really like Essi Kimpimaki for its simplicity and choice of larger typography, which creates a pleasant experience browsing the works.

-The header has a logo and four-link navigation, while the footer only keeps things clean with social media icons.
+The header features a logo and a four-link navigation, while the footer maintains a clean design with social media icons.

 Moreover, the portfolio items have a hover effect with the name of the artwork (opening a bigger image on an individual page).